codebykat/wp-post-by-email/readme.txt

 == Changelog ==

+= 1.1 (in development) =
+* Abstracted mailserver functionality into a subclass, and added a Horde instance of the mailserver class.
+* Fixed a bug where the last checked time was not getting properly set.
+* Set a featured image when an image is included in the email.
+Props <a href="https://github.com/nikolov-tmw">Nikola Nikolov</a>
+* Import inline images and use wp_handle_sideload() for image importing.
+Props <a href="https://github.com/nikolov-tmw">Nikola Nikolov</a>
+* Spanish and Serbian translations!
+Props Ogi Djuraskovic of firstsiteguide.com.

+= 1.0.5 =
+* Added auto-responder setting that will reply to the originating email address with a success or failure message.
+Props <a href="https://github.com/UaMV">Joshua Vandercar</a>
+* Added support for defining the post format via a shortcode.
+Props <a href="https://github.com/barryceelen">Barry Ceelen</a>
+* Added Settings action link to the plugins page.
+Props <a href="https://github.com/barryceelen">Barry Ceelen</a>
+* Added option to choose drafts when receiving from a registered email.
+Props <a href="https://github.com/infamouse">Andrew Jacobs</a>
+* Make attachment filenames unique.
+Props <a href="https://github.com/richbrat">Richard Brattlund</a>
+* Properly set attachment filetypes to "inherit".
+Props <a href="https://github.com/richbrat">Richard Brattlund</a>

 = 1.0.4b =
 * Fixed bug where unicode characters weren't getting encoded correctly, and were truncating the post.